Table of Contents[Hide][Show]

 Best Disney California Adventure Rides for All Ages

-The rides at Disney California Adventure for all ages are a little harder to find, especially once A Bug’s Land closes late this summer.
-That being said, it’s still worth buying a Disneyland park hopper ticket to be able to check out these rides and the amazing Pixar Fest food available throughout the summer!
+The rides at Disney California Adventure for all ages are a little harder to find, especially since A Bug’s Land closed in 2018.
+That being said, it’s still worth buying a Disneyland park hopper ticket to be able to check out these rides and the amazing Pixar Fest food!

 - Golden Zephyr – the heights may scare younger kids